NU-CBITS/guides/development/rails/standardize_dates_and_times/README.md

 ## Use the locale formats for both display and for testing

-* In order to use the locale-defined formats, use the following syntax:
+* To utilize the locale-defined formats, use the following syntax:

 ```